Wood On Water: An all girl canoe tripping documentary

 At the heart of this story is an American summer camp – but not as most people know it.
 The camp is called Keewaydin and it’s one of the oldest operating summer camp in North America.
 It’s steeped in history and operates with the same vision as when it was established in 1893, which is to offer “a programme focused on wilderness canoe tripping, with minimum time spent in base camp”.
 As a filmmaker I’m interested in how something established over a century ago to promote manliness and “roughing it in the woods” can still be relevant for teenage girls today.

-The trailer from the film Wood On Water to be released in 2021.
-Last year we ran a hugely successful Kickstarter campaign and achieved 111% of our goal.
+In 2019 we ran a hugely successful Kickstarter campaign and achieved 111% of our goal.
 We had 149 backers and are so grateful for each and every single person’s support and generosity!
 We generated over $32,000 to help make the film a reality and fund a labyrinth of logistical hurdles, including float planes and bush roads far from my home in the UK.
-With producer Max Christopher on board we also managed to secure a great sponsorship partnership with NRSView the full film below>>>
+With producer Max Christopher on board we also managed to secure a great sponsorship partnership with NRS.
+You can now find a shorter edited version of the film within the permanent collection of the Canadian Canoe Museum.
+View the full film below>>>

 The style of tripping is counter-cultural, its essence slow and purposeful.
 The group equipment is the same style of gear as that used over a hundred years ago.
 We cook on open wood fires and carry canvas duffel bags and wannigans – large, sturdy traditional wooden boxes.
 Gear is portaged using tumplines – a leather strap positioned on top of the head aligning the weight down the spine rather than on shoulder straps.
 And we paddle in beautiful wood-canvas canoes following routes that are centuries old.